jzpero/personaltools/README.md

-# pythontools
+# personal tools

-A collection of personal files and tools.
+A collection of personal files and tools in a variety of languages.